jitsi/jitsi-meet-spot/spot-client/docs/manual-test-plan.md

 Hosting
 ------
-- [ ] Spot-TV can only be opened from Chrome
+- [ ] Spot-TV can only be opened either from Chrome or the native electron wrapper(spot-electron)
 - [ ] Spot-TV displays a compatibility message for non-Chrome browsers

 Pairing